 The EMTRAC Systems Manager software enables easy customization of train and intersection activity and response.
-For example, trains used for game-day sporting events may be configured to hold priority requests for longer-than-usual time periods.
+For example, trains used for game-day sporting events may be configured to hold priority requests for longer time periods.

-Installation and maintenance time is significantly less than with any other TSP system.
+Labor time spent on installation and maintenance is significantly less than with other priority systems.

-Improves schedule adherence and headway times by enabling rail vehicles to request priority only when behind schedule.
+Enables transit agencies to improves schedule adherence and headway times by requesting signal priority only when needed (for example, when behind schedule).